 We were recently hit by a mini snowstorm here in Maine.
 So, I covered the kids with as many layers of winter clothing they could handle and hit the road.
 We drove for a short 5 minutes to one of the most visited spots in Maine to go sledding: Fort Williams Park.

 The steep sledding hills are right beside the majestic ocean, with the waves vigorously hitting the rocks in a calming rhythmic pattern.
 Sledding alongside this spectacular view certainly makes the cold weather and heavy snow quite easier to handle.

-I’m sure you see where I’m going with this description of our little winter adventure.
+I'm sure you see where I'm going with this description of our little winter adventure.
 We got back home and all I could think of is warm, comfort soup.
-Normally I would be craving a cream of cauliflower or cheesy broccoli soup.
+Normally I would be craving a creamy soup like this cheesy broccoli soup.
 But this time I was desperately in need of a big bowl of brothy and filling soup to be cozying up with.

 This is how this healthy soup came to life.
 It is super fast to prepare, which is perfect for last minute comfort food cravings.
 Also filled with nutritious ingredients that will instantly make you feel great.